Skip to content

 And the weirdest thing?
 The weirdest thing was that the rest of the house was usually, well … presentable.

-Tough to acknowledge now, (and we haven’t even got to the violence and the physical and emotional assaults yet), but my individual case being related here probably isn’t a unique case considering this is the 1960’s.
+Tough to acknowledge now, (and we haven’t even got to the violence and the physical and emotional assaults yet), but my individual case being related here probably isn’t likely to be a unique or rare thing for lots of children growing up in the the 1960’s.

 NOTE: I’m well aware of how underwhelming and dull this section of the site is and, seriously, while quite disconcerting or alarming these childhood revelations may appear, I promise you they only form the edge pieces of a jigsaw we cannot get the measure of until we travel years further into my story.